 Reducing food waste is ranked #3 as a solution to reversing global warming.
 The majority of food waste goes to landfill, and its decomposition without oxygen produces high amounts of methane, which is 34 times more harmful than carbon dioxide.

-Whilst these facts and figures are incredibly disheartening, the power to change is with us.
+While these facts and figures are incredibly disheartening, the power to change is with us.

 Tips to reduce food waste: